whyhaydn/Iridium-main/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+When distributing the "Software," you must give credit to the owner to do so.

+The backend is open source and free of cost, but the frontend cannot be used as a "template."

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.